jazzboME/googleclient/README.md

 Where `scope` is the intended scopes required by your application, and the `credentialsFileName` is the name of the filename that will be placed in the `~/credentials` directory.
 Multiple scopes can be indicated by separating each scope with a space.
 The `credentialsFileName` should be unique for each application.

 This code is just a quick hack of the sample google code from pages like https://developers.google.com/gmail/api/quickstart/go and placed in a Go package.

+This assumes that the OAuth2 credentials for the application have been downloaded into a `client_secret.json` file local to the application.